 Click on a template that you want to customize.

-When you click on a template, you’ll be taken to the editor.
+When you click on a template, it’ll load on to the editor.

 This is what it looks like: